 A company that has just gone through a rigorous exercise to prepare for implementation of the GDPR may feel confident that if its systems are good enough for the European Union, they’re good enough for California.
 That’s not necessarily the case.

-First of all, the Act defines personal information differently than the GDPR does, and their requirements and regulations dealing with website disclosures, methods of requesting personal data and the data which must actually be provided all differ.
+First of all, the Act defines personal information differently than the GDPR does.
+The act also contains requirements and regulations dealing with website disclosures, methods of requesting personal data and the data that differ.

-In addition, restrictions on sharing or selling data to third parties are stricter in the Act than they are in the GDPR, and the California Act gives companies a much narrower option to charge different prices or offer different services based on opting-in to data collection.
+Also, restrictions on sharing or selling data to third parties are stricter in the Act than they are in the GDPR, and the California Act gives companies a much narrower option to charge different prices or offer various services based on opting-in to data collection.

 The bottom line: most companies will have to take additional steps to adhere to the requirements of the California Consumer Protection Act, even if they’ve already complied with the GDPR.
 It’s best to start evaluating compliance with the Act and making any necessary changes sooner rather than later.